Essential loops in taut ideal triangulations: Proof of the main result

 Adding the subregions $Q_\triangleleft$ and $Q_\triangleright$ replaces the two corners of $B$ with four corners, and thus $S(R)$ is a rectangle, and we obtain \refitm{Rectangle}. \end{proof}

 Let $D' = D - \cup S(R)$, where the union ranges over all max-bigons $R$. \begin{claim} The induced cellulation of $D'$ has no regions of positive index. \end{claim}

-\begin{proof} Suppose that $R'$ is a region of $D'$.
-If $R'$ were a nullgon or monogon, then it would be a nullgon or monogon in $D$, contradicting \reflem{Minimality}.
-The region $R'$ is not a boundary bigon since we removed all of them.
-Thus $R'$ was created by cutting quadrilaterals out of some region $R$ of $D-\tau$.
+\begin{proof} Suppose that $R'$ is a region of $D'$ having positive index.
+If $R'$ is a non-complete nullgon, or monogon, then $R'$ is also a region of $D - \tau$, contradicting \reflem{Minimality}.
+Also, $R'$ is not a boundary bigon since we removed them all.
+Thus $R'$ was created by cutting quadrilaterals out of some region $R$ of $D - \tau$.
 Note that $R'$ meets $\tau$, meets $\bdy D$ and meets $\bdy Q_\triangleright$ (say) along some side $s_\triangleright$.
 So $R'$ has at least three corners.
-If $R'$ has positive index, it must have exactly three corners.
+Since its index is positive, $R'$ has exactly three corners.
 Thus $R = R' \cup Q_\triangleright$ is a boundary trigon, contradicting \refclm{NotTrigon}. \end{proof}

 Note that $D'$ has both outward and \emph{inward} corners (a combinatorial version of the exterior angle being $3\pi/2$).
-Generalizing our definition of index to also deal with inward corners~\cite[page~57]{Mosher03} implies that $D'$ has non-positive index.
+Again following ~\cite[page~57]{Mosher03}, we generalise our definition of index; each inward corner adds $+1/4$ to the overall index.
+Thus $D'$ has non-positive index.
 Since rectangles have index zero, from the additivity of index we deduce that $D$ has non-positive index, a contradiction.
 This concludes the proof of \refthm{NormalLoopsEssential}. \end{proof}